-If you look just inside the park entrance gates of Hollywood Studios on Hollywood Boulevard, head towards Guest Relations.
+First, if you look just inside the park entrance gates of Hollywood Studios on Hollywood Boulevard, head towards Guest Relations.
 If you stay outside, veer to the left (if you’re coming from the main gates).
 If you need to get inside, the staff is friendly and helpful with minor first aid items or cots for those who need to get out of the heat.

 Tower of Terror

-All of the way at the end of Sunset Boulevard is the Tower of Terror.
+Second, all of the way at the end of Sunset Boulevard is the Tower of Terror.
 If you pass the ride queue, there are rod iron benches under the overhang of the roof and outside of the gift shop.
 There is foliage, the air conditioning from the gift shop, and even a drink cart nearby.
 The courtyard of the Tower of Terror is the perfect sensory break in the evening because brightly colored lights light up the front of the attraction.

 Beauty and the Beast

 On Sunset Boulevard, between Beauty and the Beast and the amphitheater is a seating area.
 Our family sits here to relax.
 However, if you cannot find a spot, the stage show is thirty minutes, and with headphones, the Beauty and the Beast show can be a relaxing spot to get away from the sunshine.
 However, the crowds seem to gather here in between events.